paulyc/CodingCommandments/README.md

-* Thou shalt keep holy the weekend, and patcheth not on Monday or Friday, or thou wilt suffer a great wailing and gnashing of teeth as thou work'st all weekend, yea verily through Monday, until Tuesday cometh, and thy co-worker thou need'st to fix thy unholy patch do'st return from vacation!
+* Thou shalt keep holy the weekend, and patcheth not on Monday or Friday, or thou wilt suffer a great wailing and gnashing of teeth as thou work'st all weekend, yea verily through Monday, until Tuesday cometh, and thy co-worker thou need'st to fix thy unholy patch from vacation do'st return!
 * Thou shalt patch on Tuesday, and at the hour that thy traffic reacheth its ebb.
 Let Tuesday be known throughout the lands as the Day of Holiest Patching, wherefore, it is the day whence to the office from long weekend vacations and